openkim/kliff/docs/source/modules/uq.rst

      iteration.
 This can be used as a debugging tool or to monitor convergence.

-   For other additional arguments, please refer to the respective function documentation, i.e., :meth:`~kliff.uq.BootstrapEmpiricalModel.run` for empirical model or :meth:`~kliff.uq.BootstrapNeuralNetworkModel.run` for neural network model.
+   For other additional arguments, please refer to the respective function documentation, i.e., :meth:`~kliff.uq.BootstrapEmpiricalModel.run` for an empirical model or :meth:`~kliff.uq.BootstrapNeuralNetworkModel.run` for neural network model.